A CLOSER LOOK: Employees with ‘safety sensitive’ jobs prohibited from using medical marijuana

-ARKANSAS (KNWA) — If you work a job that is responsible for the lives of others, you are likely prohibited from using medical marijuana.
+ARKANSAS (KFTA) — If you work a job that is responsible for the lives of others, you are likely prohibited from using medical marijuana.

 State law allows employers to prohibit employees from using medical marijuana if that employee works a job that is a “safety sensitive position.”